-FIRE EARTHQUAKE Activate fire alarm Report exact location of the fire to the main office Follow EVCUATION procedures Close room doors Assist any individuals with special needs Take attendance and notify the local Incident Commander of any missing students Staff and students shall be directed to: "Shelter for earthquake!
+FIRE EARTHQUAKE Activate fire alarm Report exact location of the fire to the main office Follow EVCUATION procedures Close room doors Assist any individuals with special needs Take attendance and notify the local Incident Commander of any missing students FIRE SAFETY BEST PRACTICES If a fire is encountered, advise student to: Shelter, Drop, and Crawl If someone has flames on their body, remind them to: Stop, Drop, and Roll If possible, use a blanket to smother flames EARTHQUAKE Staff and students shall be directed to: "Shelter for earthquake!
 Drop, Cover, and Hold" Keep calm and remain where you are Seek shelter under desks or other heavy furniture, or against a wall in the center of the building away from glass Move away from windows and overhead hazards If outdoors, staff should direct students to move away from buildings, gas, and electrical lines Do not permit the use of open flames such as matches or candles due to the possibility of a gas leak After tremors have ceased, if it is safe, EVACUATE buildings.
-Do not reenter Follow EVAUCATION procedures FLOODING SEVERE WEATHER Follow directions as received by the District Office, local emergency management officials, and the National Weather Service Unplug appliances.
-Do not touch electrical equipment Avoid downed electrical lines Keep staff and students indoors unless otherwise directed Postpone or suspend activity if severe weather appears imminent Depending upon the type and severity of the weather, a safe shelter, such as a locker room, school building, or gymnasium may need to be designated A SECURE may need to be initiated SECURE!
+Do not reenter Follow EVAUCATION procedures Follow directions as received by the District Office, local emergency management officials, and the National Weather Service Unplug appliances.
+Do not touch electrical equipment Avoid downed electrical lines Keep staff and students indoors unless otherwise directed SEVERE WEATHER Postpone or suspend activity if severe weather appears imminent Depending upon the type and severity of the weather, a safe shelter, such as a locker room, school building, or gymnasium may need to be designated A SECURE may need to be initiated SECURE!
 Get inside.
 Lock outside doors.
 SECURE!
 Get inside.
 Lock outside doors.
 Be prepared to move classes held in mobile units into the building Review SHELTER IN PLACE procedures with students SHELTER!
 For [a hazard], [use safety strategy] SHELTER!
 For [a hazard], [use safety strategy]